Tell me your landscape and I’ll tell you who you are.

 Whether it is spending time with my family or with friends, I treasure my personal relationships above all else and work hard to make time for each of them.
 Most of my time outside of the office is spent in this pursuit and, during the summer months at least, sailing in the Minnesota and Wisconsin blufflands on Lake Pepin.

 Tim Jackson is Director of Operations and Technology at Carlson Capital Management.
 In this role, Tim is responsible for oversight of all firm operations and technology.
-In addition, as part of the investment team, Tim provides investment research and analysis.
+This includes planning, implementing and managing all aspects of technology to enhance both the client and colleague experience at CCM.
+He is also responsible for ensuring support and maintenance of existing applications, platforms and tools, as well as researching and implementing new solutions on an on-going basis.
 Tim’s hands-on experience and strong technical aptitude help ensure the overall efficiency and effectiveness of the firm’s operations.

 Tim graduated from the University of Wisconsin – Madison, where he earned a Bachelor of Science degree in economics with an emphasis in mathematics.
 After graduation, he joined a small software company in the Twin Cities, where he worked in research and development.
-Tim has extensive self-taught computer skills and has experience designing and maintaining websites.
-Tim has volunteered his technical skills to assist a variety of non-profit organizations, and is currently an active member of the Northfield Area Family YMCA.
+Tim has extensive self-taught computer skills and has significant experience in designing and maintaining websites.
+In 2017, Tim began a three-year term as a member of the Charles Schwab Technology, Operations, and Service Advisory Board.
+He also volunteers his technical skills to assist a variety of non-profit organizations.
 Tim and his family live in Northfield, Minnesota.

 Growing up in a large family has also given me a great understanding of teamwork and how to get things done.
 My brothers and sisters would seldom all agree on things, but somehow we managed to compromise and move on without anyone getting left behind.
 My family experiences have helped me apply these skills of teamwork and compromise in the business world.
 Teamwork has always been a part of the CCM culture and I’m proud to provide our clients with an experience that reflects this value.